-Remuneration Committee Report – The Remuneration Committee sets and reviews the compensation of executive directors including the setting of targets and performance frameworks for cash and share-based awards.
-The Remuneration Committee consists of Chuck Pol, Chairman, Royston Hoggarth and Jacques Tredoux.
-The Committee met six times during the financial year ended 31 March 2021 and has subsequently met in May 2021.
+Remuneration Committee Report - The Remuneration Committee sets and reviews the compensation of executive directors including the setting of targets and performance frameworks for cash and share-based awards.
+The Remuneration Committee consists of Chuck Pol, Chairman, Royston Hoggarth, Jacques Tredoux and Tina Whitley.
+The Committee met twice during the financial year ended 31 March 2022 and has subsequently met in May 2022.

 In setting remuneration packages, the Committee endeavours to ensure individual compensation levels are comparable with those of other AIM-listed companies.